Deltares/rtc-tools/CONTRIBUTING.md

 To set up your development environment, you will need:

 - Python 3.9 or higher (up to 3.13)
+  - **Note**: Python 3.9 reaches end-of-life on October 31, 2025.
+Support for Python 3.9 will be dropped in a future release.
+We recommend using Python 3.10 or higher for new development.
 - Git

 You can clone the repository and install it from source: